herbsjs/herbs2gql/README.md

 ### Using

-All methods returns a string in GraphQL format representing the type based.
+All methods returns a string in GraphQL format representing the type based ([gql](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#gql)) and a [resolver](https://www.apollographql.com/docs/apollo-server/data/resolvers/) (when expected).

 #### GraphQL Type